erralb/mermaid-js-erd-to-sql/README.md

 ## Features

+- Generate SQL code for MySQL, SQLite and Postgres (might work with other DBMS as well) from Mermaid markdown
+- Composite primary and foreign key support
+- Automatic Foreign key generation from relationships definition, without the need to define FK in ER diagram
+- Most data types supported (SET and ENUM are not accepted by Mermaid)

 ![Usage](demos/mermaidERDToSQL.gif)

 > Open a valid Mermaid ER diagram file, search the command palette for "Mermaid ERD to SQL".